 The Research Program (formerly called the Research Academy) was first created and run in 2015, with an expanded Program run in 2017.
 We have graduated 28 autistic adults and 19 autism researchers from around Australia, and internationally.
 The 2020 holistic program is co-designed and delivered with autistic adults, with five of the seven Project Team members identifying as autistic.

-Participants in the Research Program will develop practical knowledge and experience in co-production through a series of training and development initiatives.
-For more information on the 2020 Research Program, please click the link below.
+Participants in the Research Program develop practical knowledge and experience in co-production through a series of training and development initiatives.
+Applications for the 2020 program have now closed.

 The objectives of the Research Program are for participants to:

 - learn and further develop the skills for co-production

 - increase their engagement in co-production